lexzhou/lexzhou.github.io/_pages/about.md

 If you are drawn to everything relevant to AI Evaluation and wanna stay informed, I highly recommend the monthly [AI Evaluation Digest][aied], led by a few amazing colleagues I've worked with, to which I also make occasional contributions.
 If you want to talk about something I do, feel free to reach out via [email](lexinzhouds@gmail.com) or on [Twitter](https://x.com/lexin_zhou).

-I am seeking 25Fall PhD position and research intern roles at industry on AI evaluation, safety and/or social computing.
+I am seeking 25Fall PhD position and research intern roles at industry on AI evaluation, social computing, and/or safety.
 Please do reach out if you think I would be a good fit!

 [op]: https://www.openphilanthropy.org/
 [jhorallo]: https://josephorallo.webs.upv.es/